Runtime Security for Claude Enterprise

 Detect newly introduced MCPs, shadow integrations, and tool connections that expand Claude's access beyond approved boundaries.

-Monitor unexpected tool usage, unusual workflow execution, and AI behavior that deviates from expected operating patterns.
+Detect unexpected tool execution, unusual workflow activity, and behaviors that deviate from established patterns.

-This includes scenarios where Claude gains access to capabilities it should not be using or behaves differently than expected.
+This includes scenarios where agents access capabilities they should not be using or perform actions outside expected workflows.

 Monitor unusual file access, uploads, downloads, and movement of sensitive data through Claude workflows.

-Investigations determine what data was involved and whether the activity represents meaningful risk.
+Investigations determine what data was involved, who accessed it, and whether meaningful risk exists.

-Monitor repository interactions, tool usage patterns, workflow execution, and unusual activity occurring inside developer environments.
+Monitor developer AI workflows, repository interactions, tool usage patterns, and activity occurring inside Claude Code sessions.

 Why Detection Alone Is Not Enough